-Sony’s PlayStation franchise has seen hundreds of games across multiple iterations of the console over the years.
-While the first one was released in 1994, some original PlayStation games still remain popular to this day.
-One of the changes to the PlayStation as a whole came with the arrival of its own network, dubbed the PlayStation Network, often abbreviated as just PSN for short.
+Sony’s PlayStation franchise has seen hundreds of games across multiple console iterations over the years.
+While the first one was released in 1994, some original PlayStation games remain popular today.
+One of the changes to the PlayStation came with the arrival of its network, dubbed the PlayStation Network, often abbreviated as just PSN for short.

 Yes and no. There are different kinds of trophies in various PlayStation games.
-Some are milestones that you can hit when you reach a certain point in the games of your choice.
+You can hit some milestones when you reach a certain point in the games of your choice.

 Typically, these are the ones you cannot miss, and you’ll get them as long as you progress through the game normally.
-Similarly, there are trophies that require only one specific action or scenario to occur for you to complete them.
+Similarly, some trophies require only one specific action or scenario to occur for you to complete them.

-Once done, any completed trophies should be tied to your PSN ID or account.
+Once completed, trophies should be tied to your PSN ID or account.
 This is a way for the system to keep track of the trophies you’ve earned, the ones you have not, and the total points you’ve accumulated on your account by winning them.

 Furthermore, it makes a log of the milestones you’ve met for trophy progression, and this prevents the system from awarding you more points accidentally the next time you play the same game.

-Conversely, some trophies are have progression increments and require multiple steps.
-You may need to collect a certain number of items, defeat a range of different enemies, or do other things in an appropriate sequence to earn these trophies.
-As you are progressing through the necessary steps, the trophy will be tied to your save game file rather than the PSN account.
+Conversely, some trophies have progression increments and require multiple steps.
+You may need to collect a certain number of items, defeat various enemies, or do other things in an appropriate sequence to earn these trophies.
+As you progress through the necessary steps, the trophy will be tied to your save game file rather than the PSN account.

 It is not yet a completed trophy, so it does not show up as such on the network.
 Your save game will keep this data current, and you can continue to get the trophy throughout multiple playing sessions.